 The Srebrenica Genocide was the biggest war crime in Europe since the Holocaust

-The name Srebrenica puts shivers down my spine.
-The genocide that took place in the area of Srebrenica in Eastern Bosnia was the biggest war crime in Europe since the Holocaust.
-It is also considered a huge failure of UN intervention (or lack thereof) to prevent the senseless death of thousands of innocent civilians.
+The name Srebrenica sends shivers down my spine.
+The genocide that took place in the area of Srebrenica in Eastern Bosnia was the most horrific war crime in Europe since the Holocaust.
+It is also considered a massive failure of UN intervention (or lack thereof) to prevent the senseless death of thousands of innocent civilians.

 UN intervention in Srebrenica did not prevent the senseless death of thousands of innocent civilians